 Where to stay in Naxos: Agios Prokopios Hotel (Agios Prokopios), Saint George Hotel (Ag.
 Georgios Beach Chora), Anemomilos (Agia Anna)

 Naxos sits in the middle of the Cyclades, in the Aegean Sea.

-Like all of Greece, Naxos has Mediterranean climate, which means it gets mild winters with a lot of rain and very hot, sunny summers.
+Like all of Greece, Naxos has a Mediterranean climate, which means it gets mild winters with a lot of rain and very hot, sunny summers.